jftuga/git-file-history/README.md

 - **`git-version-extractor.py`** - Extracts different versions of a file from git history, saving each version with timestamp-based filenames
 - **`delta-compare.py`** - Provides interactive comparison of file versions using the delta diff tool
+- **`space-cleaner.py`** - Removes trailing whitespace from source code files while automatically backing up original to `/tmp`

-Both tools work together to provide a complete workflow for analyzing file evolution in git repositories.
+These tools work together to provide a complete workflow for analyzing file evolution in git repositories.

 ## Requirements